-Normally, a foreigner is someone who is visiting, traveling to, or maybe staying in a place without the intention to be in that foreign country permanently.
+Normally, a foreigner is visiting, traveling to, or maybe staying in a place without the intention to permanently be in that foreign country.
 This means that a foreigner is in a country other than their own for a specific period of time.

-An example of this may be that somebody goes on holiday to France, but they are from Germany.
-Their countries may be close together but the German’s would still be considered a foreigner in France.
+An example of this may be that somebody goes on holiday to France but is from Germany.
+Their countries may be close together, but the Germans would still be considered foreigners in France.